-- PreK 6th must wear sneakers (any color, no lights or wheels). - Socks should be worn with sneakers and closed shoes in colors that match the clothing.
-(No-show socks are ok.) - Tights and leggings may be worn in colors that match the uniform.
+- Students may wear any closed-toed shoes provided that there is a standard back around the heel (no sandals, slides, or house slippers). - Socks should be worn with sneakers and closed shoes in colors that match the clothing (no-show socks are acceptable). - Tights and leggings may be worn in colors that match the uniform.
 No capri length leggings.